Constipation in babies

 If you are a parent, you probably watch your baby’s every laugh, hiccup, and cry for clues about their well-being.
 Some signs of a problem, though, can be a little more difficult to detect.
 Bowel movements, for example, will change a lot over the course of your baby’s life.
-From time to time those changes may indicate a sign that your baby is constipated.
+From time to time those changes may provide a sign that your baby is constipated.

 Learn more about common signs of constipation.